GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In man-machine symbiosis, it is man who must adjust: The machines can't.
+> ### Every program has (at least) two purposes: the one for which it was written and another for which it wasn't.
 >
 > ~ *Alan Perlis*